lexitec/AccentCompose/README.md

 AccentCompose GitHub plain US version consists of
 1. US, Cyrillic and Greek keyboard layouts as well as a CheatSheet for all the key sequences (PDF diagrams that can be printed and laminated)
-2. a ready-to-use key sequence file for WinCompose (.XCompose).
+2. a ready-to-use key sequence file for WinCompose (Windows) or any other similar rendering engine in other operating systems (.XCompose).

 Hardware requirements: standard US keyboard (key combinations may work with other keyboards but labeling may be confusing)